maxpeng/cmWalk/example/README.md

 1. Open a DOS command prompt, change the working directory to `example\stm32f4_discovery_blinky`.
 2. Type `cmwalk .` to generate `CMakeLists.txt` files.
 3. Create a `build` directory under `example\stm32f4_discovery_blinky` directory.
+4. Change the working directory to newly created directory - `example\stm32f4_discovery_blinky\build`
-4. Type `cmake .. -DCMAKE_BUILD_TYPE=Debug -G "CodeBlocks - MinGW Makefiles"` to generate the makefiles.
+5. Type `cmake .. -DCMAKE_BUILD_TYPE=Debug -G "CodeBlocks - MinGW Makefiles"` to generate the makefiles.
-5. Type `cmake --build . --target all -- VERBOSE=1` to build the example.
+6. Type `cmake --build . --target all -- VERBOSE=1` to build the example.
 If cmake could build the targets sucessfully, you should see `stm32f4_discovery_blinky.elf`, `stm32f4_discovery_blinky.bin`, `stm32f4_discovery_blinky.hex` are generated.
-6. Program the generated executable to STM32F4-Discovery board, you should see the red LED blinks every 1 second.
+7. Program the generated executable to STM32F4-Discovery board, you should see the red LED blinks every 1 second.